 One of the most scenic fall drives in the U.S. is just west of Taos on U.S route 64.
 This drive takes you over the famous Rio Grande Gorge Bridge and keeps going west into Carson National Forest.
 Relish in the lush and colorful forested mountains, accompanied by vast panoramic views at Brazos summit.
 The drive down towards Tierra Amarilla is equally as beautiful.
 Once you arrive, continue North towards Chama or continue south towards Abiquiu and its reservoir.

 Whether you’re taking an autumn vacation, or looking for a weekend getaway, there are many ways to appreciate the fall colors in New Mexico!
 As New Mexico’s top-rated river outfitter, we at New Mexico River Adventures know how to plan an epic adventure.
-Whether you’re looking to kayak, experience a unique SUP trip, or have questions about rafting the Chama River NM, we are your one-stop shop!
+Whether you’re looking for New Mexico kayaking, want to experience a unique SUP trip, or have questions about Rio Chama rafting, we are your one-stop shop!
 Book a trip with New Mexico River Adventures today!